PGA Show sign-up ends in:

 Playing with Improper Grip Size

-If your golf grip doesn’t fit in your hands (too large or too small), the wrists can get into the wrong position at address.
-It’s best to go for a club fitting and have your hand size measured to ensure it’s the proper size.
+If your golf grip doesn’t fit your hands (too large or too small), your wrists can end up in the wrong position at address.
+It’s best to go for a club fitting to ensure you have the proper grip size.

 Avoid Tension in Hands and Wrists